To Jest The Just

 There is however in modern society not a single institution that corresponds to the court jester.
 There are political cartoonists, political commentators, or stand-up comedians, but these do not sit in the offices of the powerful.
 Elites can therefore choose to ignore critical feedback all together, which they have been doing rather obviously for the last couple of centuries but increased dramatically in the last five decades.

-When our leaders shut themselves off to any sounds they deem ‘annoying’ or ‘undesirable’, it’s not surprising that most of us adopt that same attitude.
+When our leaders shut themselves off to any sounds they deem ‘annoying’ or ‘undesirable’, it’s not surprising that most of us adopt a similar attitude.
 Aversion to and poor handling of criticism have therefore become widespread phenomena among most of us and manifests itself, among other things, when our social institutions are being held under scrutiny, or, God forbid, mocked.

 A social institution is basically everything that we agree upon and becomes conventional.
 Marriage and family are therefore social institutions, as are nations, governments and governmental institutions.
 But also banks, hospitals, businesses, money, language, geography, time, weights and measures, are all social institutions.
 They are conventions by which we can live together relatively orderly in complex societies.